-The Kalex acquisition in January 2022 contributed \$0.7 million to the increase.
-The Loyalty Lane acquisition in February 2022 contributed \$2.0 million towards the increase.
-The Counter Solutions acquisition in August 2022 contributed \$0.3 million towards the increase.
-The remaining increase is primarily due to organic growth in the US and Canada.
+The Kalex acquisition in January 2022 contributed \$0.9 million to the increase.
+The Loyalty Lane acquisition in February 2022 contributed \$1.4 million towards the increase.
+The Counter Solutions acquisition in August 2022 contributed \$0.7 million towards the increase.